 - 340g of ice cubes – Ice is essential to cool down the hot coffee to avoid over-extraction, which leads to bitter notes.

 - 40g coffee beans: medium-to-dark roast coffee beans are best for this recipe, since these roast profiles produce more robust coffee, which tastes richer when iced.
+Here are my favorite coffee beans for Chemex.

 - 300g of filtered water